 The Roles tab displays the user's membership.
-Users that are not administrators will only see the roles to which he/she is a member and will not be able to change role membership.
+Users that are not administrators will only see the roles to which they are members of and will not be able to change role membership.
 Administrators will be able to see all roles and optionally change the user's role membership.
 For information on administering user status via roles, see Applying Licenses in EQuIS Enterprise and Activate Users,

 Name Search Box – Enter a search term (one or more characters) that will be used to search for roles.
 Only roles will be displayed that contain the search term (name, remark).
 Press the keyboard <ENTER> key or click the Search button (just to the right of the Search box) to search for roles.